agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 WGS-CL      BAM     273          2617420313
 WGS-CL      ADAM    215          2617420313
 WGS-CL      BED     0.0016       68191
+WGS-LG      BAM     127
 =========   ======  =========    ==========

 WES-SN - tests performed on a single node using WES dataset

 WGS-CL - tests performed on a cluster using WGS dataset

+WGS-LG - test performed on a single node

 Test procedure